Progress. Not Perfection.

 The watch-out here is that your Culprit has been a seamless part of your thinking for a long time.
 This work can be harder to unpack effectively than it is to read about.
 Because we’re not experienced at knowing ourselves, warts and all – then loving ourselves anyway.
 Even ‘just the right amount’!

 There is one tool I find powerful for even my most contained clients.
 I would encourage you to ask yourself for the undeniable advantage of ‘enough’ self-love.
-You’ll get the answer you need.
+There’s an exercise in the course along these lines and people always do get the answer they need!